maltokyo/docker-lndhub/README.md

 # docker-lndhub
- Docker Image to Run LNDHub for Bluewallet etc
+ Docker Image to Run LNDHub for Bluewallet etc, to be used eventually with BTCPay Server.